Zoe6-tech/Meng_Zhu_HW1_Using-SASS/README.md

 # Modular CSS-HW1
 ## Description
-Task 1.
-Use the supplied CSS file as starting point, break this down and move parts of it into **modular SASS files**.
+1. Use the supplied CSS file as starting point, break this down and move parts of it into **modular SASS files**.
-Task 2.
-Use Fetchon a page load to retrieve the data, gets the data back from the server(classData.json), and processes it.
+2. Use Fetchon a page load to retrieve the data, gets the data back from the server(classData.json), and processes it.
 ## Technologies
 * Visual Studio Code
 * Window powershell